EVs Are A Niche Product, And Tesla Is Even Losing In This Niche (NASDAQ:TSLA)

 The Market for EVs and Tesla's Share

-This article has talked about the addressable market for EVs and the economics of ownership for these cars in general and Teslas, in particular.
+This article has talked about the addressable market for EVs and the economics of ownership for these cars in general and Teslas in particular.
 To appreciate the importance of these factors for the investment case for Tesla's shares, let's do a semi-deep dive into the valuation work of one very prominent Tesla bull.

 The most aggressive and visible Tesla bull has been ARK Invest.
 In a recent Seeking Alpha article, ARK has announced a probability-weighted price target of $7,000 per share.
 Let's look at ARK's "bull case" (which is assigned a 25% probability by ARK) where the information disclosed is better.
 A key component of this scenario is an assumption of 7.1 million of unit sales by Tesla in 2024 based on a 19% share of a total EV market of 37 million units.